Who can post news?

 A spotlight can be used for to highlight an existing page or to feature content that doesn't warrant its own story.
 You provide a title and a link.
 No need to worry about an image.

 How to post a spotlight:

 Due to space and wrapping reasons we may need to edit your line of text a bit.
-As we go along we'll be able to get a better sense of character and word limits.

 Our news site is image intensive.
 It is important to have a quality image for every post.